-Difficulties in the photo-taking process can lead to poorer-quality photos that affect a VLM's caption quality.
-We asked participants about their perceived impact of image quality issues on the quality of AI-generated captions for products (see Figure~\ref{fig:img-qual-conf}, left); responses were rated on a 4-point scale from 1 = ``not at all'' to 4 = ``to a great extent'' with the option of, ``I am not sure'', which are removed in the analysis below.
-Overall, BLV users perceived image quality issues of framing ($M=3.54$, $sd=0.71$), blur ($M=3.5$, $sd=0.69$), and distance to object ($M=3.45$, $sd=0.6$) as those that affected caption quality the most, followed by hand placement and position ($M=3.35$, $sd=0.74$), lighting ($M=3.15$, $sd=0.71$) and rotation ($M=3.13$, $sd=0.74$).
+Difficulties during photo-taking can result in lower-quality photos, which then affect a VLM's caption quality.
+We asked participants about their perceived impact of image quality issues on the quality of AI-generated captions for products, on a 4-point scale from 1: ``not at all'' to 4: ``to a great extent'' with the option of ``I am not sure''; see Figure~\ref{fig:img-qual-conf}, left.
+Overall, BLV users perceived image quality issues of framing ($m=3.54$, $s=0.71$), blur ($m=3.5$, $s=0.69$), and distance to object ($m=3.45$, $s=0.6$) to affect caption quality the most, followed by hand placement and position ($m=3.35$, $s=0.74$), lighting ($m=3.15$, $s=0.71$), and rotation ($m=3.13$, $s=0.74$).
 A few respondents indicated ``I am not sure'', most often for rotation ($n=15$), hand position ($n=11$), and distance ($n=9$), suggesting that the impact of these might be more subtle than that of other quality issues.
-We also examined the differences between Seeing AI and Be My AI, as the sample size for other tools was too small for comparison.
-We found that framing was the only image quality issue whose perceived impact on caption quality was different across tools, with Seeing AI rated as being more impactful than Be My AI ($M_{\text{Seeing AI}} = 3.79$ vs. $M_{\text{Be My AI}} = 3.39$; $p = 0.0076$, $U = 529.5$; $n_{\text{Seeing AI}} = n_{\text{Be My AI}} = 28$).
+We also examined the differences between Seeing AI and Be My AI (but not other tools, due to the limited sample size).
+We found that framing was the only image quality issue whose perceived impact on caption quality was different across tools, being more impactful for Seeing AI than Be My AI ($m_{\text{Seeing AI}} = 3.79$ vs. $m_{\text{Be My AI}} = 3.39$; $p = 0.0076$, $U = 529.5$; $n_{\text{Seeing AI}} = n_{\text{Be My AI}} = 28$).
 This is not surprising given that Seeing AI has a feature specifically designed to support framing, which we discuss below.